Bilingual lexical access: Language-selective access

 Language-selective access is the exclusive activation of information in the contextually appropriate language system.
 It implies when a bilingual encounters a spoken or written word, the activation is restricted to the target language subsystem which contains the input word.

 One interpretation is that bilinguals initially make a decision about the language of the word and then activate the appropriate language-selected lexicon.
 In this mechanism, an executive system directs the language switch for the input word.
 In earlier studies, researchers found that bilinguals can comprehend passages composed of words entirely from only one language more quickly than passages composed of words from both languages.
 They explain this result as an involuntary switch that happens when bilinguals comprehend passages with two languages.
 When comprehension procedures in one language fail due to the language contextually changing, then the switch mechanism will automatically direct input to another language system.
 Therefore, bilinguals are slower at reading mixed language passages than at single language passages because they must spend time switching languages.
 However, those studies failed to consider that the two languages might be activated simultaneously and there might be a later lexical competition in choosing which language information to use.
-The later lexical completion can also be used to explain why bilinguals spend more time understanding passages in mixed languages.
+The later lexical competition can also be used to explain why bilinguals spend more time understanding passages in mixed languages.
 However, other studies have found that there is no significant cost incurred by inter-sentential language switching and mixing.
 A 2010 paper showed that there was no cost to switching between languages when bilinguals read sentences for comprehension.
 Additionally, a 2012 paper found that when making metalinguistic judgments and performing non-comprehension based tasks, switch costs were evident, but there was no evidence to support the hypothesis that there is a cost at the switch site when bilinguals read a mixed sentence, indicating that under normal circumstances and given sufficient linguistic context, language switching does not incur a cost.